OU School of Community Medicine: History

 In 2008 a $50 million transformational gift from the George Kaiser Family Foundation allowed the OU College of Medicine Tulsa to change its focus.
 The gift established the OU School of Community Medicine with the goal of improving public health in Oklahoma, where citizens face critical challenges in access to quality healthcare.
 The school is seeking faculty and students from within Oklahoma and around the nation who have a specific interest in public health and community service.
 Students learn the diagnosis, treatment and prevention of acute and chronic diseases in whole communities, as well as the full range of primary care and sub-specialties offered in traditional medical programs.

 On December 1, 2009, OU president David Boren and University of Tulsa president Steadman Upham jointly announced that the two universities would collaborate to create a four-year medical school in Tulsa.
 In 2012 it was announced that the Oxley Foundation would donate $30 million toward the development of the OU/TU medical school.
 The expanded four-year program accepted its first students in the fall of 2015.
 Part of this expansion includes the construction of a new state-of-the-art medical simulation training facility named the Tandy Education Center.
 The construction of this 16,000 square foot facility was made possible by a donation from the A.R. and Marylouise Tandy Foundation.

-OUSCM Summer Institute

-The OUSCM Summer Institute is an innovative, experiential examination of health care delivery in Tulsa held annually in late summer.
-Participants in the institute – one of only two of its kind in the country – include first and second- year University of Oklahoma medical students, physician assistant students, students from the OU Colleges of Social Work, Pharmacy and Nursing, and faculty members.
-The institute allows participants to take an in-depth look at community medicine from a range of perspectives and develop solutions to problems they identify during the week’s experience.

-Some students and faculty who attended past Summer Institutes have called the experience life-changing on many levels, but particularly in deepening their understanding of the needs of the medically vulnerable and the goals of making entire communities healthier.